dhutapratama/docs/cashier-paddle.md

 You are free to extend the models used internally by Cashier by defining your own model and extending the corresponding Cashier model:

-    use Laravel\Paddle\Subscription as CashierSubscription;
+    use Lets\Paddle\Subscription as CashierSubscription;

     class Subscription extends CashierSubscription
     {
         // ...
     }

-After defining your model, you may instruct Cashier to use your custom model via the `Laravel\Paddle\Cashier` class.
+After defining your model, you may instruct Cashier to use your custom model via the `Lets\Paddle\Cashier` class.
 Typically, you should inform Cashier about your custom models in the `boot` method of your application's `App\Providers\AppServiceProvider` class:

     use App\Models\Cashier\Receipt;
     use App\Models\Cashier\Subscription;